 The reason relates to what we’re all going through right now.
 Because going out in the freezing cold meant a warm mug of hot chocolate later; because the first day of spring would not elicit the same joy without the cold that came before it; and because even the longest winters are sprinkled with moments of beauty and wonder.
 New England’s seasons are uniquely comforting in their paradoxical constant promise of change.
 Just as our joy at the taste of freshly picked blueberries is increased knowing that they won’t be available all year, so too is our comfort during bad times increased knowing that nothing lasts forever.

 The “19” in “COVID-19” stands as a reminder that our winter is even longer than usual this year.
 And not just because it snowed twice in May!
-In a symbolic sense, we’re frozen in December 2019 when the pandemic first began, staying mostly indoors and eating mostly soup (no just me)?
-Well, you get the point.
+In a symbolic sense, we’re frozen in December 2019 when the pandemic first began, staying mostly indoors and some putting important life events on hold.

 Here on the farm, we’re constantly learning lessons from nature and adapting to its unexpected surprises.
 This year especially, we’re forced to reckon with our inability to predict or control the pandemic.
 But we’re no more capable of stopping the pandemic than we’re capable of stopping the miraculous side of nature.
 This week, the orchard reminded us that in fact, spring has arrived, and soon summer will too.
 The trees are now in full bloom, and the bees have arrived to play their role in turning those blossoms into delicious fruit.
 Al even stumbled upon a wild honeybee nest yesterday, a sure sign that our land is as healthy and fruitful as ever.